-Students who are dissatisfied with the actions of the the adviser or departmental signatory should first discuss their concerns with the chair of that Research Specialization Committee.
-If resolution is not achieved, they may appeal to the meta-committee, the Chair of the Graduate Programs Committee or the Dean of the College.
+Students who are dissatisfied with the actions of the adviser or Research Specialization Committee should first discuss their concerns with the chair of that Research Specialization Committee.
+If resolution is not achieved, they may appeal to the meta-committee, the Chair of the Graduate Programs Committee or the Associate Dean for Academic Programs.

 PH.D.
-Research Specialization Committees for 2012-2013
+Research Specialization Committee for 2013-2014